-Sometimes your subconscious practically hits you over the head when you’re trying to understand your dreams.
-The interpretation is that easy.
+Sometimes your subconscious practically hits you over the head when it’s trying to communicate.
+Dream interpretation can’t get any easier.

 In the dream, I was sitting around a table with other people present.
 We were waiting for a meeting to begin.

-There was no conversation.
-Nothing out of the ordinary for a regular business meeting was going on.
+There was no conversation, nothing out of the ordinary for a regular business meeting.

-It was just reflective of the fact that later the next day, I had a meeting to go to.
-That’s it.
+It was reflective of the fact that later the next day, I had a meeting to go to.

 I was going to Oklahoma City to interview for a desirable job later that week.
 There is no big mystery that job interviews are a test of sorts.
 That was another easy-to-interpret dream.

-Look I get it.
-That meeting in Oklahoma City was going to have a major impact on my life either one way or another.
+Look, I get it.
+That meeting in Oklahoma City was going to have a significant impact on my life, either one way or another.
 My subconscious wasn’t providing me with any spectacular insight.

 If that was the only kind of insight I ever got from dream journaling, why should I even bother?